MIT-Emerging-Talent/ET6-CDSP-group-03-repo/0_domain_study/README.md

 ### 📂 1.
 War and Academic Performance

 **Focus**:
-Analyzes how war-induced trauma, displacement, and infrastructure breakdown affect students' test scores, classroom participation, and ability to concentrate or retain information.
+inspects how war-induced trauma, displacement, and infrastructure breakdown affect students academic performance and well-being.
 **Resources Include**:

-* Reports from UNESCO and Save the Children on performance decline in conflict zones
+* Reports from UNICEF about education in Mali and Sahel region-Africa.
-* PDF case studies showing pre- and post-conflict grade comparisons
+* PDF about the affect of war on emotional well-being of students and academic performance.
-* Links to education data in Syria, South Sudan, Ukraine, and Gaza
+* How crises around the world are impacting children’s learning.

 📄 All structured links in [this file](https://github.com/MIT-Emerging-Talent/ET6-CDSP-group-03-repo/blob/fixing_0_domain_study_folder/0_domain_study/resources/Education%20in%20Conflict/links.md)

 ---